Estimation of Treatment Effects Under Nonstationarity via the Truncated Policy Gradient Estimator: Estimation under nonstationarity

 The DM estimator is unbiased and exhibits low variance when the observations are i.i.d. \citep{horvitz1952generalization,robins1994estimation}.
 However, in dynamic (e.g., Markovian) environments, the DM estimator has been shown to incur substantial bias due to temporal {\em interference} across observations \citep{glynn2020adaptive,farias2022markovian,hu2022switchback}.
 Consequently, a variety of estimators have been developed to correct for temporal interference in dynamic settings, including the recently proposed difference-in-Q's (DQ) estimators \citep{farias2022markovian,farias2023correcting} and estimators based on off-policy evaluation (OPE) techniques \citep{shi2023dynamic,uehara2022review}.
 Despite these advances, most bias-corrected estimators still rely on stationarity assumptions and can fail in nonstationary environments, where bias correction is inherently more challenging.

-\paragraph{A novel estimator: Truncated difference-in-Q's (DQ).} To address the challenge of estimation under nonstationarity, we propose an estimator that naturally extends the naive DM estimator and, perhaps surprisingly, mitigates temporal interference bias even in nonstationary Markovian environments.
+\paragraph{Truncated Policy Gradient (TPG).} To address the challenge of estimation under nonstationarity, we propose an estimator that naturally extends the naive DM estimator and, perhaps surprisingly, mitigates temporal interference bias even in nonstationary Markovian environments.
 Our approach is straightforward to implement: instead of adding up only the immediate outcome $Y_t$ at each time $t$ as in \eqref{eq:IPW_DM}, we sum the subsequent outcomes over a window of size $k$.
-Formally, for each truncation size $0 \leq k \leq T-1$, we define the estimator:
+Formally, for each $0 \leq k \leq T$, we define the estimator:

-Note that when $k = 0$, the estimator $\hat \tau_k$ reduces to the naive DM estimator, which completely ignores the nonstationary Markovian dynamics of the environment.
+Note that when $k = 0$, the estimator $\hat \tau_k$ reduces to the DM estimator, which completely ignores the nonstationary Markovian dynamics of the environment.
 In contrast, when $k \geq 1$, the estimator $\hat \tau_k$ captures the Markovian dynamics by incorporating short-term future outcomes into the estimation.
-We refer to $\hat\tau_k$ as the \emph{truncated difference-in-Q's (DQ) estimator} with truncation size $k$; the name is chosen because when the truncation size is $k = T$, the estimator becomes the Monte-Carlo DQ estimator introduced in \cite{farias2023correcting}.
+We refer to $\hat\tau_k$ as the \emph{truncated policy gradient estimator} with truncation size $k$; later in Section~\ref{sec:trunc_policy_gradient}, we show that $\E[\hat\tau_k]$ represents the gradient of a hypothetical truncated policy.

-\begin{remark} The truncated DQ estimator $\hat \tau_k$ does not require access to the states, offering a practical advantage over estimators that depend on full state observability (e.g., OPE estimators \citep{uehara2022review}).
-Similar properties have been established for the Monte-Carlo DQ estimator in stationary environments \citep{farias2023correcting}.
-Moreover, when the data-generating process is i.i.d. conditional on the current action, $\hat \tau_k$ provides an unbiased estimation of $\tau$ under any truncation size $k$. \end{remark}
+\begin{remark} The TPG estimator $\hat \tau_k$ does not require access to the states, offering a practical advantage over estimators that depend on full state observability (e.g., OPE estimators \citep{uehara2022review}).
+Moreover, when there is no interference, $\hat \tau_k$ provides an unbiased estimation of $\tau$ under any truncation size $k$ (reduces to DM as $k=0$). \end{remark}

-The main results of this paper establish bias and variance bounds for the truncated DQ estimator $\hat{\tau}_k$ in nonstationary Markovian environments, as formalized in Theorem~\ref{them:trunc_DQ_bias}.
+The main results of this paper establish bias and variance bounds for the TPG estimator $\hat{\tau}_k$ in nonstationary Markovian environments, as formalized in Theorem~\ref{them:trunc_DQ_bias}.